chrisbennett-Bene/AdminThemeTweaker/README.md

 You can change a heap of things and get your hands dirty or just change a couple of values, set and forget.

 If you want to change the margin around inputs and inputfields, you can.
 Floating will still work correctly.\
-Even with the addition of the ability to set margins between inputs, automatic floating of inputfields provides greater precision than the default UiKit CSS, with accuracy down to 5% for column widths and including all common "thirds" options.
+Even with the addition of the ability to set margins between inputs, automatic floating of inputfields improves precision over the default Uikit CSS, with accuracy down to 5% for column widths, including all common "thirds" options.

 ## Overview of Features
 Apart from the range of customisation options built in to Admin Theme Tweaker, there are also a range of UI/UX tweaks that have been incorporated.
 Some of these include: